Roger Kligler, M.D.

-Roger first shared his story in July of 2016.
-The following excerpt is from his op-ed The Death I Want, which first appeared in Boston Magazine on January 15, 2017.
+The following excerpt is from the op-ed The Death I Want by Roger Kligler, M.D. that first appeared in Boston Magazine on January 15, 2017.

 I recently followed through on one of the toughest choices I have ever made: I sued the state of Massachusetts for the right to die peacefully in my sleep, aided by a prescription medication, should my suffering become too great.
 Let me explain.